Police fire warning shots as thousands protest in Belarus

 Lukashenko scoffed at suggestions of dialogue with the opposition and instead intensified the crackdown on protesters, ordering officials to expel students from universities for participating in demonstrations and to take action against plant workers that go on strike.

-On Thursday, the government shut Belarus’ borders with Latvia, Lithuania, Poland and Ukraine, They said the move was intended to stem the spread of the coronavirus, although officials previously accused neighboring countries of trying to destabilize Belarus.
+On Thursday, the government shut Belarus’ borders with Latvia, Lithuania, Poland and Ukraine.
+They said the move was intended to stem the spread of the coronavirus, although officials previously accused neighboring countries of trying to destabilize Belarus.

+Starting Sunday, all foreigners — with the exception of diplomats, government officials, individuals with permits to work in Belarus and people in some other narrow categories — were banned from crossing the country’s land borders.
+Foreigners, however, are allowed to travel into Belarus via the Minsk National Airport.